solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the results of the console project.

-    > You should see a difference in the number of RUs required to create this document.
+    > You should see a difference in the number of RUs required to create this item.
 This is due to the indexer skipping the paths you excluded.

 1. Click the **🗙** symbol to close the terminal pane.